-A key concept of Qwik applications is that they are resumable from server-side-rendered state.
+A key concept of Qwik applications is that they are resumable from a server-side-rendered state.
 The best way to explain resumability is to understand how the current generation of frameworks are replayable (hydration).

-- Restore the application state.
+- Application state - restore the application state.

 Collectively, this is known as hydration.
 All current generations of frameworks require this step to make the application interactive.